dylankb/front-end-practice/js/notes/js-notes.md

 ### Prototype

 All objects have a prototype chain, and a `prototype` property.
-When an object is created it receives an internal prototype property (although it's possible for it to be blank - `Object.create(null)`) - which references another object.
+When an object is created, it receives an internal prototype property (although it's possible for it to be blank - `Object.create(null)`) - which references another object.

 What does this linkage do?
 If a property or method is called on an object which doesn't have that property itself, it will look up the prototype chain for the first instance of that property.